mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

 ### Changes

-* Metrics computed within one pod (Argo UI not cluttered; should be less overhead)
+* Metrics computed within one pod
+  * Argo UI not cluttered, should be less overhead
-  * orchestrated by Dask where appropriate
+  * orchestrated by Dask where appropriate instead of Argo
   * Dask is already used in Jetstream
 * Group metrics by data source
-  * no need to run the same query multiple times if the only change is the select statement
+  * no need to run the same query multiple times if the only change is the select expression

 ### Pros / Cons

 - [**+**] Technical solution that doesn't require removing existing capabilities
 - [**+**] Individual metric failures do not prevent other metrics from producing results
 - [**+**] Adding more metrics does not increase the complexity of any single query
-- [**-**] Problematic configurations (e.g., very large and/or unfiltered data sources) may still fail, requiring manual effort to resolve
+- [**-**] Problematic configurations (e.g., very large and/or unfiltered data sources) may still fail, requiring manual effort to resolve (but only for the specific failed metrics, as mentioned above)
-- [**-**] More total queries (by factor of `m` where `m` is the # of metric data sources, possibly)
+- [**-**] More total queries (by factor of `m` where `m` is the # of metric data sources)
-  * (but fewer queries than discretely computing every metric)
+  * (but this is fewer queries than discretely computing every metric)

-## Phase Two: Daily Metric Aggregations Details
+## Phase Two (if needed): Daily Metric Aggregations Details

 This solution requires some significant changes to how Jetstream currently works.
 I will describe the relevant parts of the workflow, and where it would need to change to accommodate the proposed behavior.